HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 !!! note
     You can trigger all LiveSync commands from within the target local theme path.
-    Starting CF223, LiveSync Pull and Push commands for WCM Design Library are available for HTML and Folder Components.
+    Starting CF223, HTML and Folder Components are now supported in LiveSync Pull and Push commands for WCM Design Library are available for .
+    Starting CF225, Presentation Templates is now supported in LiveSync Pull and Push commands for WCM Design Library are available.
+    Starting CF227, Style-Sheet Components is now supported in LiveSync Pull and Push commands for WCM Design Library.

 ## LiveSync Push Theme